vuejs/docs/src/tutorial/src/step-8/description.md

 <div class="options-api">

-Introducing computed property.
+Introducing <a target="_blank" href="/guide/essentials/computed.html">computed property</a>.
 We can declare a property that is reactively computed from other properties using the `computed` option:

 <div class="sfc">